Display Senior School Menu

 Display Individualised Learning Menu

 We wish our pupils to be creative and innovative in their thinking and have an independent approach to their learning, whilst exhibiting the skills and confidence to aspire to leadership roles.
 Such ambitions are nurtured in an inclusive, safe and stimulating environment that is conducive to learning – inside the classroom and beyond.

 Wycliffe invests in both curriculum and staff development to ensure that pupils benefit from the best teaching and learning available.
 A broad and balanced curriculum gives pupils plenty of opportunity to try new subjects and realise where their interest and talents lie.

-At GCSE, pupils can choose from 20 subject options, with more unusual ones, such as Business and Japanese.
+During the key GCSE 9-11 years, pupils can choose from 20 subject options, with more unusual ones, such as Business and Japanese.
 There are 28 courses in the Sixth Form including A Levels and BTECs, and the Extended Project Qualification.

 Our value-added is one of the best in the country.
 This is supported by constant and robust monitoring, tracking and assessment, meaning that pupils’ attainment is being continuously reviewed and strategies implemented to help them succeed.
 Our results for GCSE and A Levels and BTECs show how effective this value-added can be to help individuals achieve what they want.

 Find out more about our value added programme and what it means.

 We are a member of the National Association for Gifted Children (NAGC) – now known as Potential Plus.
 NAGC supports our staff development opportunities to help us maintain our high standards in educating our pupils.
 The Gifted and Talented Programme for our most academically able pupils gives opportunities for curriculum enrichment and extension but also challenges to stretch their learning.